googlesamples/assistant-sdk-python/google-assistant-sdk/googlesamples/assistant/library/README.rst

 This repository contains a reference sample for the ``google-assistant-library`` Python package_.

 It demonstrates:
-- Initialization of the Assistant.
+- Initialization of the Assistant
 - Basic event handling including hotword detection.

 .. _package: https://github.com/googlesamples/assistant-sdk-python/tree/master/google-assistant-library.